projectacrn/acrn-hypervisor/doc/introduction/index.rst

   name implies, rather than the device emulation being embedded within the hypervisor, it is instead implemented in a separate user space application.
-QEMU, for example, provides this kind of device emulation also used by a large number of independent hypervisors.
+QEMU, for example, provides this kind of device emulation also used by many independent hypervisors.
 This model is advantageous, because the device emulation is independent of the hypervisor and can therefore be shared for other hypervisors.
 It also permits arbitrary device emulation without having to burden the